murning/facing-the-music/README.md

 ![](./images/room_45.png)  |  ![](./images/room_315.png)

-The direction of arrival can be computed by estimating the time delay between each channel of the recorded signal.
+The DOA can be computed by estimating the time delay between each channel of the recorded signal.
 We can do this by finding the peak of the cross correlation between the two signals.
-The cross correlation technique used is the generalised cross-correlation with phase transform.
-This is a cross correlation with a weighting function as proposed by ...
+The cross correlation technique used is the generalised cross-correlation with phase transform (GCC-PHAT).
+Consider the following scenario:

-GCC-PHAT: 45 degrees           |  GCC-PHAT 315 degrees
+GCC-PHAT: 45 degrees           |  GCC-PHAT: 315 degrees
 :-------------------------:|:-------------------------:
 ![](./images/doa_45_gcc.png)  |  ![](./images/doa_315.png)